Governance Assurance & Capital Stewardship

 - Resilience Pathways enabled governed activation without collapsing independence or displacing management.

-Technically defensible decisions can still accumulate material exposure when geometric efficiency, sequencing and commercial consequence are misaligned.
+Technically defensible decisions can still create material sensitivity when geometric efficiency, sequencing and commercial consequence are misaligned.
 Governance architecture exists to identify and correct that divergence before accountability is compromised.

 - Structured insight made the exposure visible.